FrostyFeet-coder/FrostyFeet-coder/README.md

 - 👋 Hi, I’m @FrostyFeet-coder new at this platform and still exploring ^_^
 - 👀 I’m interested in learning more about programming
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on diff projects related to java and python
+- 💞️ I’m looking to collaborate on diff projects related to javascipt html css and node.js
 - 📫 How to reach me

 <!---